RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 {% imgcap right /images/nodejs-white.png %}
 [OpenROV is an underwater robot](/blog/2014/06/16/citizen-science-with-openrov/) controlled through a web browser.
 The server-side of the web app is written in Node.js, running on a [BeagleBone Black](/blog/2013/05/22/beaglebone-black-running-ruby-on-rails/) inside the OpenROV.

-You don't need to know Node.js on order to pilot an OpenROV.
+You don't need to know Node.js in order to pilot an OpenROV.
 And you don't need to do anything in this article to construct an OpenROV from a kit.
 But if you’re the kind of maker who likes to dig deep into a project, you might want to explore Node.js.
 <!--more-->
 ###Mac OS X and Node.js
 Everything written here applies to Node.js as it runs on Mac OS X. If your local machine runs Linux or Windows, you will need to consult other resources in order to get Node up and running.